 #3.
 You can’t insure against a market crash.

 In order to drive in Louisiana, I have to purchase car insurance.
 It’s the law.
-Same goes with real estate investing.
+The same goes with real estate investing.
 When I invest in a property, I must have insurance in case of damage.
-Yet the 401k investor has no insurance to prevent losses from market crashes.
+Yet, the 401k investor has no insurance to prevent losses from market crashes.